elliotbonneville/elliotbonneville.github.io/_posts/2018-11-5-how-to-be-a-javascript-contractor.md

 ## Where am I now?

 But after I did that, I lost any audience that I had unintentionally built up over time.
 People almost completely stopped contacting me as my profiles went dormant, and I haven't had a single job offer in the last couple of years except through people I've already done work for in the past.
-Which was fine, of course, since I was head down on the project for that startup -- great fun -- but now that I've moved on looking for bigger and newer problems to solve, is... problematic.
+Which was fine, of course, since I was head down on the project for that startup -- great fun -- but now that I've moved on looking for bigger and newer problems to solve, it's... problematic.

 That is, of course, why I started this blog in the first place -- to intentionally build back up the same sort of audience and reputation that I'd unintentionally done years ago.